Microsoft Power Platform

-Microsoft Power Platform is a line of business intelligence, app development, and app connectivity software applications.
+Microsoft Power Platform enables users to streamline processes, gain insights from their data, and build custom solutions to meet their business needs.
+It is designed to be accessible to users with varying levels of technical expertise, making it easier for organizations to create custom applications and automate workflows.

 Microsoft developed the Power Fx low-code programming language for expressing logic across the Power Platform.
-It also provides integrations with GitHub and Teams.

 Products

 The Power Platform family of products includes: